mandymejia/ciftiTools/README.md

 and subcortical voxels (cerebellum, basal ganglia, and other deep gray matter). `ciftiTools` provides a unified environment for reading, writing, visualizing and manipulating CIFTI-format data.
 It supports the “dscalar,” “dlabel,” and “dtseries” intents.
-Greyordinate data is read in as a `"xifti"` object, which is structured for convenient access to the data and metadata, and includes support for surface geometry files to enable spatially-dependent functionality such as static or
+Grayordinate data is read in as a `"xifti"` object, which is structured for convenient access to the data and metadata, and includes support for surface geometry files to enable spatially-dependent functionality such as static or